josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- Navigate to the AdventureWorks README page (<https://github.com/Microsoft/MCW-Big-data-and-visualization/blob/master/Hands-on%20lab/lab-files/BigDataTravel/README.md>), and deploy a web app to Azure using an ARM template
+- Navigate to the AdventureWorks README page (<https://github.com/Microsoft/MCW-Big-data-and-visualization/blob/master/Hands-on%20lab/lab-files/BigDataTravel/README.md>), and deploy a web app to Azure using an ARM template.

 - Provide your ML API details, which was captured during the Machine Learning model deployment exercise.